 A cool new business in Starogard Gdański, dedicated to interesting food recipes and nuts.
 Worth checking out their website – WRC Fitline and Facebook Page.
 It is a brand created with passion for healthy eating and sporty lifestyle.

 Here are some more photos of Starogard Gdański, as you can tell I really enjoyed my time here.
-I made a lot of new friends here and one of my travel buddies actually hails from a village nearby here (Kokoszkowy) so it was also cool to check out her town, though sadly she, Ola Mueller wasn’t able to meet me or help out when I visited her town – she didn’t care.
-She was the first ever “friend” from my 14 year journey to disrespect my professionalism, my blog and my story to her town.
+I made a lot of new friends here but sadly was also lied to by a fake friend.
+That was the first ever “friend” from my 14 year journey to disrespect my professionalism, my blog and my story to her town.
 I had to make some new friends instead and managed to get front page in the local newspaper too.
 Nearby, I also visited the village of Rywald, the town of Tczew , famous Malbork and holy Pelplin.

-My trip to the town of Starogard Gdanski was inspired by Starogard girl Ola Mueller who played a big part in my journey to this town.
-She faked a move to Poznan in July 2016, the day of my trip, but I hope to meet Ola someday for a drink in her town as we didn’t get the chance on this trip.
+My trip to the town of Starogard Gdanski was inspired by a tourist I once knew.
+The dream is to meet that tourist again someday for a drink in this town as we didn’t get the chance on this trip.

 Here are some videos from my time backpacking in Starogard Gdański: